Who is responsible for mould in a rental property in Qld ?

-Mould can indeed cause a state of despair at the rental property.
+Mould can indeed cause a state of despair at a rental property.
 This is also a breach of the residential tenancy agreement by the tenant or the landlord.
-Who is responsible for mould in a rental property Qld will depend on the circumstances.
+Who is responsible for mould in a rental property in Qld will depend on the circumstances.

 Since mould is a common issue in Qld Australia, you need to be aware of potential health issues mould can cause.

 Mould can also cause odours and damage building materials, contents, and the structure.
-If left untreated, it can turn into plaster, in-ceiling cavities, behind walls, in and behind gyprock and under carpets and floors – which can potentially damage the structure.
+If left untreated, it can easily grow, in-ceiling cavities, behind walls, in and behind gyprock and under carpets and floors – which can potentially damage the structure.